 Workplace Injury Prevention Through Physical Therapy

-Out of the field and in the workplace, physical therapists have used their skills to reduce the workforce injury rate.
-New Jersey saw 87,300 nonfatal workplace injuries and illnesses in one recent year, with an incidence rate of 2.6 cases per 100 full-time equivalent workers, a decrease from 2017 at 92,200 cases.
+Physical therapists have used their skills to reduce the workforce injury rate in the field and the workplace.
+In one recent year, New Jersey saw 87,300 nonfatal workplace injuries and illnesses, with an incidence rate of 2.6 cases per 100 full-time equivalent workers, a decrease from 2017, when there were 92,200 cases.

 Physical therapists can help workplaces in the following ways: